eli-johnson-04/portfolio/Backlog.md

 - [x] Show info on hover
 - [x] Expand into modal when clicked
 - [x] Spheres can be customized for different modal content, either via attribute or hard-coded (using an attribute is ideal...)
-- [ ] Modal holds information related to sphere customization (i have no idea what i meant here)
 - [x] Multiple spheres work indpendently of each other
 - [x] Markdown viewer library for modal
 - [x] Grab content from respective folders